-Repairing relationships following conflict and taking accountability for our choices:
+Repairing relationships following conflict and taking accountability for our choices

-When we have conflict in school, between children, adults and children or between adults, we use the ethos, tools and language of Restorative Approaches to repair the harm caused, to allow the person who caused the harm to take accountability for it and to allow those who have been harmed to have a say in how their needs are met and how we repair the relationships, learn from the incident and restore harmony within the school community.
+When we have conflict in school, between children, adults and children or between adults, we use the ethos, tools and language of restorative approaches to repair the harm caused, to allow the person who caused the harm to take accountability for it and to allow those who have been harmed to have a say in how their needs are met and how we repair the relationships, learn from the incident and restore harmony within the school community.
+Restorative practices enable those who work with children and families to focus upon building relationships that create and inspire positive change.
+Creating change sometimes requires challenge as well as support.